-Each troop must open a troop account at a recommended or approved bank to avoid unnecessary bank fees.
+Each troop must open a troop account at any of the approved banks to avoid unnecessary bank fees.
 At least two non-related volunteers must be signers on the bank account.
-Steps to establishing a bank account and registering your troop account for ACH withdrawal, are clearly outlined in GSSSC's Bank Account Process
+Steps to establishing a bank account and registering for ACH withdrawal for Fall & Cookie Product sales, area clearly outlined in the GSSSC's Bank Account Process